dpgmediamagazines/django-arctic/docs/lists.md

 ## Database backed ListView

-In this tutorial we're going to explore Arctic's ListView features, to start we're going first create a new Django app.
+In this tutorial we're going to explore Arctic's ListView features, to start we'll first create a new Django app.
 In the terminal, inside your project's
 directory:

     ./manage.py startapp articles